 As the name suggests, restorative dentistry is all about “restoring” the normal appearance and function of your teeth.
-Do you have cavities in your teeth because of some disease?
-Do you have missing teeth, either because of injury or tooth extraction?
+Do you have cavities because of some disease?
+Do you have missing teeth either because of injury or tooth extraction?
 Do you have fractured or broken teeth?
 These are all situations in which you would seek restorative dentistry procedures.

 Dental crowns are covers or caps for your teeth.
-They can be used for both aesthetic or restorative purposes.
-If you have a broken tooth, or discolored tooth, or a misaligned or missing tooth, dental crowns can basically cover up the existing tooth.
-Dental crowns can be made of various materials — porcelain, ceramic, gold, silver amalgam, etc. If your dental crown is made of porcelain or ceramic, it completely resembles and feels like actual teeth.
+They can be used for aesthetic or restorative purposes.
+If you have broken, discolored, misaligned, or missing teeth, dental crowns can basically cover up the existing structure.
+Dental crowns can be made of various materials — porcelain, ceramic, gold, silver amalgam, etc. If your dental crown is made of porcelain or ceramic, it completely resembles and feels like an actual tooth.
 As such, even if you have dental crowns, no one will know it.

 There are various steps involved in the dental crown procedure:

-- Your dentist first examines your teeth and performs procedures necessary to build up the core of your teeth so you can receive dental crowns.
+- Your dentist first examines your teeth and performs procedures necessary to build up their core so that you can receive dental crowns.

 - Next, your dentist takes impressions of your teeth.
-This may be in the form of a mold of your teeth or the exact shade of your teeth.
-This is done so that the prepared dental crown can resemble your actual teeth.
+This may be in the form of a mold or the exact shade of your teeth.
+This is done so that the prepared dental crown can resemble your actual smile.

 - You have to wear temporary crowns for a period of two weeks while the permanent dental crowns are being prepared.

-- You receive the permanent dental crown, which is attached to your teeth.
-The dentist also makes final adjustments and cements it in place.
+- You receive permanent dental crowns, which are attached to your teeth.
+The dentist also makes final adjustments and cements them in place.

 Cavities are pretty common in most people.
 Over time, some of your teeth may start decaying for a number of reasons — accumulation of plaque and tartar which leads to bacterial decay, fractures, and various others.
-If you don’t treat and fill up the cavities, they continue growing till they infect the whole tooth and you may have to go for advanced procedures like root canal treatment or even tooth extraction.
+If you don’t treat the cavities, they continue growing until they infect the whole tooth, and you may have to go for advanced procedures like root canal treatment or even tooth extraction.